 - Annual membership can be pricey

 Morningstar works a lot like equity research firms.
 They have a core number of funds and individual stocks that they look at and analyze in-depth and give you information so you can still make your own independent decision.
 So recommendations are broader and less specific.
-If you like picking stocks for yourself, choose Morningstar.
-If you want specific stock recommendations, choose Stock Advisor.
+If you like picking stocks for yourself, choose Morningstar for a resource.
+If you want specific stock recommendations, choose The Motley Fool Stock Advisor.

-For both Morningstar and Stock Advisor, you can find an in-depth analysis of specific stocks recommended.
-But with Morningstar, that analysis might be three to four months old.
-For the most up-to-date information, choose Stock Advisor.
+For both of these, you can find an in-depth analysis of specific stocks.
+But with Morningstar, that analysis might occasionally be three to four months old.
+For the most up-to-date information, we would go with The Motley Fool Stock Advisor.

 - Tax-loss harvesting